lunarserge/facere-sensum/doc/sources.rst

 ``uptodate``
 ============

-Monitors assets for their update status by calculating the number of days since the asset was last updated.
+Monitors assets for their up to date status by calculating the number of days since the asset was last reviewed or updated.
 This metric is useful for tracking products or their collateral that require regular updates.

-The raw metric score reflects the number of days since the asset was last updated.
+The raw metric score reflects the number of days since the asset was last reviewed or updated.

 The normalized score is calculated as follows: